 In addition, in order to finance transaction costs in connection with an intended initial business combination, our Sponsors or an affiliate of our Sponsors or certain of its officers and directors may, but are not obligated to, loan VTAQ funds as may be required on a non-interest basis.
-Upon completion of the Business Combination, VTAQ repaid such loaned amounts.
+If VTAQ completes the Business Combination, it would repay such loaned amounts.
+In the event that the Business Combination does not close, VTAQ may use a portion of the working capital held outside the Trust Account to repay such loaned amounts but no proceeds from its Trust Account would be used for such repayment.
+Except as set forth above, the terms of such loans, if any, have not been determined and no written agreements exist with respect to such loans.